curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 ---

-*Trustless systems protect the weak from the powerful.*
+*Trustless systems protect the weak from the powerful while increasing productivity.*

 roko's basilisk farm